Global HiringContact us

 Minimum wage in the UAE

-To safeguard employee rights and ensure timely salary payments, the UAE government has implemented the Wage Protection System (WPS).
-This electronic salary transfer system, managed by the Ministry of Human Resources and Emiratisation (MOHRE), enhances wage transparency and minimises disputes.
+To protect employee rights and ensure timely wage payments, the UAE continues to enforce the Wage Protection System (WPS) in 2026.
+This electronic salary transfer system is overseen by the Ministry of Human Resources and Emiratisation (MoHRE) and applies to companies registered with the Ministry.

-Employers must register their company and employees with the WPS, submit salary details to MOHRE, and adhere to payment schedules.
-Non-compliance can result in penalties, including fines or restrictions on new work permits.
+Employers must ensure their company and employees are properly registered in the WPS, submit accurate payroll information, and adhere strictly to payment timelines.
+Non-compliance can result in fines, suspension of work permits, blocked visa processing, and other administrative penalties.

 The UAE’s Payroll